 There is no make-up final.
-If you miss the final on Tuesday, December 11 with an acceptable excuse covering an unforeseeable and unavoidable event and you were otherwise passing the course, you will take the final with Prof. Moretti's Econ 1 students at the end of Spring 2019.
+If you miss the final on Tuesday, December 17 with an acceptable excuse covering an unforeseeable and unavoidable event and you were otherwise passing the course, you will take the final written by Prof. Moretti for his Econ 1 students at the end of Spring 2020.
 If you can't take the final as scheduled, don't take this course!